-I spent the afternoon Testing out the Camp Chef Tahoe 3 Burner Stove for outdoor canning.
+I spent the afternoon testing out the Camp Chef Tahoe 3 Burner Stove for use as an outdoor canning stove.

 The Camp Chef did a good job for me.
-I had a planned canning session making dill relish (page yet to come) so I decided to go ahead and test the stove out with a pressure canner at the same time.
+I had a planned canning session making dill relish (page yet to come), so I decided to go ahead and test with a pressure canner at the same time.

-- Testing the stove with both a water bath and a pressure canner.
+- Testing the camp chef with both a water bath and a pressure canner.

 - Testing control over the flame: This is especially important when using it with a pressure canner.

 - Testing sturdiness: Those canners are heavy when full!.
 All of those are important!